bevyengine/rfcs/rfcs/45-stageless.md

     - Defer tasks borrowing a system until just before that system runs (so we can update archetype component access last second).
       - Funnel `&Scope` into spawned tasks so a task can spawn other tasks. ([bevyengine/bevy#4466](https://github.com/bevyengine/bevy/pull/4466))
       - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back (or cancel if skipped).
-    - **Alternative**: Iterate the topsorted list of systems and use e.g. [`partition_point`](https://doc.rust-lang.org/std/primitive.slice.html#method.partition_point) to identify and execute slices of parallel systems.
+    - **Alternative**: Iterate the topsorted list of systems, finding and execute slices of parallel systems.
 - Implement conditions.
   - Define the trait (i.e. `IntoRunCondition`) and blanket implement it for compatible functions.
   - Implement `.run_if` descriptor method.
   - Include condition accesses when doing ambiguity checks.
   - Include condition accesses when executor checks if systems can run.
   - Add inlined condition evaluation step in the executor.
-- Implement storing and retrieving systems (and schedules) from a resource.
+- Implement storing and retrieving schedules from a resource.
   - `Schedules` is effectively `Hashmap<ScheduleLabel, Schedule>`
-  - Each `Schedule` owns the graph data, and cross-schedule dependencies are impossible
+  - Each `Schedule` owns the graph data, and cross-schedule dependencies are impossible.
   - Implement a descriptor coercion trait for `L: SystemLabel` types.
 - Remove internal uses of "looping run criteria".
   - Convert fixed timestep and state transitions into exclusive systems that each retrieve and run a schedule.